Nonna’s Mini Meatball Soup Recipe2014-09-28

 If you don’t have a slow cooker you can make this soup on the stove.
 Simply put the meatballs in a large soup pot, cover with the broth as the recipe states above and cover the pot.
 Bring it to a boil, then lower the heat to medium low and cook for about an hour.
 Add the cooked pasta and heat for about 5 minutes.

 The addition of the spinach and parsley make this a very healthy soup recipe and may even get your kids to eat their veggies.

 This soup recipe is a fairly good diabetic recipe, although some diabetics may be too sensitive to carbs to handle the pasta.
 If that is you, simply cut the amount of pasta you use, or omit it altogether and fill the soup with more vegetables.

-As I said above, this recipe comes from a fantastic cookbook by Donna Marie Pye called Easy Everyday Slow Cooker Recipes: 200 Recipes.
+This recipe comes from a fantastic cookbook by Donna Marie Pye called Easy Everyday Slow Cooker Recipes: 200 Recipes.
 It is filled with great ideas for easy crockpot meals.

 This is what Donna says about her new slow cooker cookbook: